danyaPostfactum/imax-b6-mini-firmwmare-mod/README.md

 1. `v1.19-mod-DC-20V.bin` - DC input max voltage is changed from 18V (18.5V) to 20V (20.5V)
 2. `v1.19-mod-DC-20V-LiIo-2.0V.bin` - DC input 20V + extended LiIo voltage range.
 The default LiIo program range is changed from 3.1V-4.1V to 2.8V-4.2V.
 As far as I know, this range is commonly used to test Li-Ion batteries and implemented in most chargers.
 The minimum discharge voltage for custom LiIo program is changed from 2.9V to 2.0V.
 Most Li-Ion battery manufacturers specify 2.0V, 2.5V or 2.75V cut-off voltage.
 Be carefulб some Li-Ion batteries can be damaged by low voltages.

+# Known bugs
+- Lithium default programs don't reset discharge voltage and use previously used value (if it's allowed by program range).
+Be careful and always check cut-off discharge voltage or just restart your charger every time.
+- The charger does not correctly measure battery voltage when idle.
+You can notice this in ChargerMaster PC software.
+If you enter BATT METER, the voltage is correct.
+Most likely it's related to `BAT-` MOSFET.

 # Some useful links
 - https://www.skyrc.com/iMAX_B6mini_Charger
 - https://rcsearch.ru/wiki/IMAX_B6_Mini